jordanshatford/plex/docs/6-Prowlarr.md

 FlareSolverr is a proxy server to bypass Cloudflare and DDoS-GUARD protection.

+Please reference the FlareSolverr documentation if you plan to use it.
+It can be found [here](https://github.com/FlareSolverr/FlareSolverr/wiki).

 ## Setup

+Please reference the official documentation while running through the setup.
+It can be found [here](https://wiki.servarr.com/prowlarr).

 1. Launch the Prowlarr web interface `http://${YOUR_IP}:9696`.
 2. Perform first time setup: